aconstlink/natus/README.md

 # natus

-natus is a personal endeavour into and a software framework for real-time interactive audio/visual applications.
+natus is a software framework for real-time interactive audio/visual applications and is a personal endeavour into real-time engine coding.